-PROPOSAL New Sidewalk Inspection Management Field Office - Green Wave Program DCAS PROJECT ID N/A STATUS Ongoing AGENCY Department of Transportation (DOT) Sidewalk Inspection & Management (SIM) AREA SERVED Citywide FACILITY TYPE Operational FACILITY DOMAIN Core infrastructure and transportation PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors PROPOSED LOCATION Brooklyn SIZE Square footage: 25,000 Staff: 29 Clients to be served: n/a Parking spaces: 12 SPACE USE TYPE Yard Office: Administrative field office PROPOSED ACTION New space PUBLIC PURPOSE If relevant, indicate any space under your agency's jurisdiction that will be relinquished if new space is allocated: No space will be relinquished.
-All sites are at capacity and this new program further expands the agency.
-Describe any alternatives considered, including reconfiguring existing space: All sites that would be able to support this type of operation are at capacity.
+PROPOSAL POSAL New Sidewalk Inspection Management Field Office - Green Wave Program DCAS PROJECT ID V/A STATUS Ongoing ACENOV artment of Transportation (DOT) walk Inspection & Management (SIM) AREA SERVED itywide FACILITY TYPE)perational FACILITY DOMAIN Core infrastructure and transportation PUBLIC FACING No, this site would only be accessed by City staff and their supervised visitors Two, this site would only be accessed by City stan and their supervised visitors PROPOSED LOCATION Brooklyn, CD 6 SIZE Square footage: 25,000 Staff: 29 Clients to be served: n/a Parking spaces: 12 OD A OF HOE TYPE Yard Office: Administrative field office PROPOSED ACTION New space PUBLIC PURPOSE Describe program services and goals: Mayor DeBlasio released the "Green Wave: A Plan for Cycling in New York City" in Summer 2019, which will require DOT to increase installation of protected bike lanes from 10 miles a year to 30 miles a year.
+To meet this target, DOT requires additional resources.
+This includes additional concrete crews for our Sidewalk and Inspection Management (SIM) Division.
+They will be onboarding 29 new staff and 12 new vehicles for additional SIP crews.
+Describe why current space(s) is (are) inadequate: The current SIM operational facilities are already at capacity and cannot support additional staff or vehicles.
+If relevant, indicate any space under your agency's jurisdiction that will be relinquished if new space is allocated: No space will be relinquished.
+All sites are at capacity and this new program further expands the agency. - Describe any alternatives considered, including reconfiguring existing space: All sites that would be able to support this type of operation are at capacity.
 Briefly explain how this facility will serve the geographic area indicated in the previous question: This facility will provide citywide operational support for the "Green Wave: A Plan for Cycling in New York City".
-DESIRED DATE OF OCCUPANCY Spring 2021 SITING CRITERIA Central location for access to all Boroughs Truck access Highway access LAST APPEARED FY 2023-2024
+DESIRED DATE OF OCCUPANCY Spring 2021 (Central location for access to all Boroughs Truck access SILING CRITERIA Highway access SITING CRITERIA Highway access FY 2024-2025